Architecture of Colombia: Colonial period

 Colombian architecture reflects seventeenth-century Spanish colonial origins.
 Regional differences derive from those found in Spain.
 Thus, hints of Moorish and Castilian architecture are evident in many cities.
 Many areas have had difficulty maintaining older structures, and the climate has destroyed many Baroque buildings.
 The many churches that dot the landscape are among the country's architectural gems, whose interiors reflect the influence of Medieval and Renaissance churches in Spain.
 Newer buildings in larger cities utilize modern styles with adaptations of the Baroque style supplemented with wood and wrought-iron elements.

-Republican (Republicano) period

 Modern architecture in Colombia

 In the 1930s, Colombia began to embrace modern architecture.
 The new Liberal Party government tore down many older buildings that were replaced with buildings influenced by the International style.
 According to architectural historian Silvia Arango, Colombian modern architecture had two moments: a first one called the "Boast of technique", that, starting from the 40s, assimilated and replicated foreign influence through the use of modern techniques (as concrete structures and prefabricated pieces), and a second one, called the "Conscious assimilation", that used some the technical and stylistic elements from the modern movement and mixed it with local materials and formal languages that didn't coincide with the Modern canon.